joeroe/stratigraphr/README.md

 <!-- badges: end -->

 stratigraphr is a tidy framework for working with archaeological stratigraphy and chronology in R.
-It includes tools for reading, analysing, and visualising stratigraphies ("Harris matrices") and sequences as directed graphs;
+It includes tools for reading, analysing, and visualising stratigraphies (Harris matrices) and sequences as directed graphs;
 helper functions for using radiocarbon dates in a tidy data analysis; and an R interface to OxCal's Chronological Query Language (CQL).